We’re investigating how London’s city centre can support more homes while continuing to prosper as the capital’s economic and cultural hub.

 Our research will seek to answer the following questions:

 - What types of development and funding models might work best in creating a richer mix of groups of residents and businesses without compromising the CAZ’s status?

 - How should residents’ and businesses’ interests be reflected in local governance and policy?

 - What lessons can be learned from other city centres about how to ensure a successful and harmonious mix?

 We will investigate how the characteristics of different areas are likely to influence their development as the city recovers from the coronavirus pandemic.
-We will hold roundtables with central London developers and boroughs, hear from central London residents, and review international case studies to reflect on best practice.
+We will hold roundtables with central London developers and boroughs, poll London residents, and review international case studies to reflect on best practice.
 We aim to publish a final report in spring 2022.

 If you would like to get in touch about this project, please contact Josh Cottell.